natanielporto/fullstack-open/0.6-new-note-spa-diagram/new-note-spa-graph.md

   server-->>browser: Error / status 404 / no favicon is rendered
   deactivate server

-  Note right of browser: The browser fails to execute the FaviconLoader. sys.mjs and returns a 404 not found
+  Note right of browser: The browser fails to execute the FaviconLoader.sys.mjs and returns a 404 not found

   browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
   activate server